Nathanbn123/React-Synth-V2/README.md

 ### Installation
 * Clone [this repository](https://github.com/Nathanbn123/React-Synth-V2) onto your desktop.
-* Run npm i to build.
+* Run npm i to install dependencies.
-* Run npm start to view in your local browser.
+* Run npm start to build and view in your local browser.

 ### Known Bugs
 * None identified